 I wanted to keep the book simple to navigate.
 All chapters are neatly cut up in two-page sections, each focusing on a specific subject or phenomenon.
 This is the double-page spread about logos.
 The examples were not merely selected because of their visual attraction or aesthetics, but because each represents specific motives and strategies in conceiving and developing a trademark.

 Shaping Text • De Vorm van tekst

 A couple of years later, BIS Publishers invited me to translate a North-American typographic handbook.
-I did not find the book ideal for Dutch students — a bit too high-brown and unpractical — and I showed them my own guide, half-finished.
-BIS agreed to commission me to make that little handbook into a more comprehensive handbook.
+I did not find the book ideal for Dutch students — a bit too high-brow and unpractical — and I showed them my own guide, half-finished.
+BIS agreed to commission me to make that booklet into a more comprehensive handbook.

 The technical and creative changes didn’t stop.
 Hand-lettering became a new trend, web fonts finally became a universal tool — and much more.
 What I thought would take a couple of years ended up taking six.
 Being put on the back-burner during my early Berlin years, when I worked for FontShop, LucasFonts, and MyFonts and collaborated to other people’s books, it was finally picked up again in late 2010.
 A year and a half later, with long days and short nights, and occasional help from friends (and Florian Hardwig contributing a handful of double-page spreads), it was finally done.
 Some teachers and students find it really useful.

 Texts on the front and back cover: